WalletWasabi/WalletWasabi/WalletWasabi.Documentation/Guides/UpgradeTorDaemons.md

 Check if there is a new Tor Browser version.

-The Tor Browser changelog can found here: https://gitweb.torproject.org/builders/tor-browser-build.git/plain/projects/tor-browser/Bundle-Data/Docs/ChangeLog.txt
+The Tor Browser changelog can be found here: https://gitweb.torproject.org/builders/tor-browser-build.git/plain/projects/tor-browser/Bundle-Data/Docs/ChangeLog.txt

-The Tor changelog can found here: https://gitweb.torproject.org/tor.git/plain/ChangeLog
+The Tor changelog can be found here: https://gitweb.torproject.org/tor.git/plain/ChangeLog

 Download the latest stable Tor Browser from here: https://www.torproject.org/download/